Making the Quasi-Judicial Bodies Works

 - Lack of availability of data: Data on the level of pendency or the speed of disposal is not compiled in many states.

-Quasi-judicial bodies form the substantial institutions of judicial system.
-It is regularly side-lined when we talk about the judicial reforms.
-If we could make our quasi-judicial bodies function properly and efficiently, it will reduce the burden on High courts and Supreme court.
+Quasi-judicial bodies form the substantial institutions of the judicial system.
+It is regularly side-lined when we talk about judicial reforms.
+If we could make our quasi-judicial bodies function properly and efficiently, it would reduce the burden on High courts and the Supreme Court.

 Question for Practice: